Egg predation: Specialist egg predators

-Some colubrid snakes such as the Formosa kukri snake Oligodon formosanus and the marbled sea snake Aipysurus eydouxii specialise in egg predation.
-These snakes have atrophied venom glands and their fangs are ineffective.
+Some snakes specialise in egg predation, such as the Formosa kukri snake Oligodon formosanus, the marbled sea snake Aipysurus eydouxii, African egg-eating snakes (Dasypeltis spp.) and the Indian egg-eating snake Elachistodon westermanni.
+These snakes have various adaptations to their diet, such as atrophied teeth and venom glands, which are no longer needed for prey capture (though the few teeth of African egg-eating snakes are still used to help grip eggs when swallowing them).
 The marbled sea snake also has a deletion mutation in its three-finger toxin gene, reducing its venom toxicity by between 50- and 100-fold.
-These changes have been explained as an evolutionary adaptation to their diet, since venom is not required to subdue their prey, unlike in their venomous and conventionally predatory ancestors.
+In the African and Indian egg-eating snakes, there are hypapophyses (protrusions) on the vertebrae which are used to break swallowed eggs.

 Among invertebrates, the aquatic piscicolid leech Cystobranchus virginicus is an egg predator.
 It may be an obligate egg-feeder, as it has not been seen feeding on an adult, but has been found in the nests of a variety of species of North American freshwater fish of the genera Campostoma and Moxostoma.
 A species of thrips, Mirothrips arbiter, from Brazil is an obligate egg predator; it breeds in colonies of paper wasps (Polistinae); both its larvae and its adults feed on the eggs of the wasp.